 If you are looking for scientific publications, best to click here.
 Over recent years Dr Marohasy has been published in top climate science journals as well as British and Australian law journals.
 Peer reviewed journals that have published Dr Marohasy over recent years include: Atmospheric Research, Advances in Atmospheric Research, Wetlands Ecology and Management, Human and Ecological Risk Assessment, Public Law Review and Environmental Law and Management.

-STOP PRESS: Jennifer Marohasy recently presented at the Ninth International Conference on Climate Change in Las Vegas.
-Read and see her presentation on ‘The Need for a New Paradigm, Including for Rainfall Forecasting’ by CLICKING HERE.
+Dr Marohasy recently presented at the Ninth International Conference on Climate Change in Las Vegas on ‘The Need for a New Paradigm, Including for Rainfall Forecasting’.

-The stream in the banner runs through the Grose Valley, Blue Mountains, Australia.
-The photograph was taken by Dr Marohasy when she visited the famous Blue Gum Forest on 3 February 2008.
-Contrary to media reporting, it had survived the back burning of a year earlier.
+The photograph that features in the top banner was taken by Dr Marohasy when she visited the famous Blue Gum Forest in the Grose Valley, Blue Mountains, Australia, on 3 February 2008.
+Contrary to media reporting, the forest had survived the back burning of a year earlier.